joaoduartepinto/DevOps-SWitCH/Ca1/README.md

 Keep in mind in what's displayed in terminal, we will need the repository path.

-To serve this repository, we need to make some configuration on UI, to init the web server:
+To serve this repository, we need to make some configuration on the UI, to init the web server:

 ```
 $ fossil serve <repository_path>